diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-The GPV wants to register a vehicle.
+The VPM wants to register a vehicle.

 ### 1.2.
 Customer Specifications and Clarifications